 The Mental and Emotional Experience

-Instead, surrogates are preparing for the emotions of the delivery and “giving the baby back” to the intended parents.
+Since surrogates are not preparing for motherhood, they must instead prepare for the emotions of the delivery and "giving the baby back" to the intended parents.
 Circle Surrogacy supports surrogates throughout their journeys with social workers who understand the roller coaster of emotions gestational carriers experience throughout the pregnancy and in the postpartum period.

 Sometimes called the "fourth trimester," postpartum is a critical time for all mothers.
 It's very different for surrogates because they are not caring for a child even as they recover physically and emotionally from the delivery and their surrogacy journeys.
 We encourage surrogates to seek support from others after the delivery even though they aren't caring for a baby.

 "I found that recovering from my surrogate pregnancy was far easier than it was with the birth of my own kids," Jeni said.
 "This was because I could focus my time and attention on recovery rather than caring for an infant.
 Getting a full night’s sleep (for the first time in months) was a luxury for which I felt extremely grateful.
 In addition to rest and relaxation, knowing that I had just given the gift of family was the perfect recipe for recovery for me."

 When you're pregnant with your own baby, your extended family and friends are all ready to help out in any way they can during the pregnancy.
 They plan baby showers and check in often to ensure you're feeling well.
 For surrogate mothers, your immediate family provides support along with the team at Circle Surrogacy.
 In addition, many surrogates form strong connections with their intended parents and even their families during the pregnancy.
 Because the nature of the surrogacy journey is so unique, the shared bond is one that surrogate mothers and intended parents treasure.